 Does not return communication back in a timely manner Depending on the type of work you need or the complexity of the job, there may be instances where you need to call or email the contractor you are considering for a few questions.
 How quickly do they get back to you?
 Phone calls should be returned the same day and emails, depending on how connected they are, should be also be returned at least by the end of the day.
 Go much longer than that and I can guarantee you will be singing the “I can’t get a hold of my contractor blues” once your job gets underway.

 All talk, no listen.
-If you find yourself in the presence of a talker then watch out.
-Many times the reason they are big talkers is because they cannot walk the talk.
-Confident and secure professionals do not need to blab incessantly to prove themselves to you.
-They will spend more time listening to you and thinking about the best ways to solve your problems, rather than selling themselves.
+If you find yourself in the presence of a talker then watch out!
+Many times, the reason they are big talkers is because they cannot walk the talk.
+Confident and secure professionals do not need to blab incessantly to prove themselves.
+They will spend more time listening and thinking about the best ways to solve your problems, rather than constantly trying to sell themselves.

-No references– Regardless of the impression that your contractor makes with you, you should insist that you can verify at least 3 references.
+No references– Regardless of the impression that your potential contractor makes with you, verify at least 3 references.
 These should be solid and by that I mean they are from real people and from jobs similar to yours.
-IE, if you are looking for a painter, his reference should not from someone he assembled IKEA furniture for.
+IE, if you are looking for a painter, his reference should not from assembling IKEA furniture.

 Too much money down.
 Big no no in my book.
 In Massachusetts the law allows you to collect as much as ⅓ of the total contract up front.
 I come across many contractors that request half up front!
 I’m hesitant at a third and I typically only require 10% from my clients.
 Now granted, most of my jobs are at the scale where this works, so I am not suggesting that percentage works across the board.
 Do stay away from anyone that wants more than what the law allows.

 It just doesn’t feel right.
 Trust your gut.
 Your contractor will be in or around your home and close to your family.
-You have to be able to trust them and if that little voice in your head is telling you something isn’t right, don’t ignore it.
-Your subconscious may be picking up something that you can’t quite put your finger on but it’s there nonetheless.
-Better to be safe than sorry then finding yourself saying “I knew something wasn’t right about him” and kicking yourself for not trusting your instinct when it’s too late.
+You MUST be able to trust them and if that little voice in your head is telling you something isn’t right, don’t ignore it.
+Your subconscious may be picking up something that you can’t quite put your finger on, but it’s there nonetheless.
+Better to be safe than sorry, then finding yourself saying “I knew something wasn’t right about him” and kicking yourself for not trusting your instinct when it’s too late.